-Explore our offerings for libraries, museums, educational institutions,
+Explore our offerings for libraries, museums, schools

-and other community venues.
+& community venues.

 Baron von Vaderstein of Prussia is building a ship that will allow him to burrow into the Earth's crust and collect samples of every type of rock and learn about the layers of the lithosphere.
 It's up to Her Majesty's Extraordinary Adventurers to beat him to the punch by building their own 'Iron Mole' and uncovering the secrets that await beneath the Earth's surface.
 Learn More →

 Before the digital era, the world's engineers, scholars, and tradespeople built elegant engines of logic, both grand and modest, to aid them in their calculations and everyday tasks.
 Visit a world where bones, cogs and tubes are the cutting edge of computation.
 Learn how they worked and how they can inspire your own inventiveness, from the arithmetic to the literary!
 Learn More →

 Explore our sun SOL and discover that despite being "in the uncharted backwaters of the unfashionable end of the western spiral arm of the Galaxy," the mysteries and magic of our Solar System, Earth, and Moon are far from "unregarded."
 Using your Solar System and Eclipses Explorer Passports, we will chart an arc of observing and learning across our sky.
 Learn More →

 Light travels 93 million miles from our sun to to get to us, so the least we can do is take some time to study it!
 Enjoy this program filled with demonstrations and hands-on opportunities allowing us to explore the origins and operations of light in everything from its optical gymnastics in mirrors and lenses to proving its dual state as both a particle and a wave.
 Learn More →